moshap-firebolt/godocs/docs/product/index.md

 ### <img src="../../assets/images/icon-efficiency.png" alt="Icon for efficiency." width="40"/> High efficiency

 Firebolt delivers low-latency, high performance analytics with one of the best price-to-performance ratios in the industry.
 Its architecture is optimized for fast query execution through features like vectorized processing and sparse indexing, which minimize data scans and optimize CPU usage.
 These features enable fast responses to data-intensive queries, even at petabyte scale, without overloading compute resources.
-Whether analyzing structured or semi-structured data, Firebolt delivers millisecond-level query responses, backed by ACID compliance to ensure data consistency, integrity and reliability.
+Whether analyzing structured or semi-structured data, Firebolt delivers millisecond-level query responses, backed by ACID compliance to ensure data consistency, integrity, and reliability.

 ### <img src="../../assets/images/icon-concurrency.png" alt="Icon for concurrency at scale." width="40"/> Concurrency at scale

 Firebolt enables thousands of concurrent queries, ensuring your applications can manage heavy query loads with consistent, reliable performance.
-Its fine-grained scaling capabilities allow it to achieve high query throughput efficiently, even during peak workloads, ensuring optimal resource allocation and minimizing query latency.
+Its fine-grained scaling capabilities allow for high query throughput efficiently, even during peak workloads, ensuring optimal resource allocation and minimizing query latency.

 ### <img src="../../assets/images/icon-elasticity.png" alt="Icon for elasticity or vertical, horizontal or concurrent scaling." width="40"/> Elasticity

 Firebolt's fully decoupled architecture and multi-dimensional elasticity allow compute, storage, and management resources to scale independently, optimizing both performance and cost efficiency.
 This architecture enables fine-grained control over resources as your workloads evolve, including scaling out to accommodate massive datasets.
 You can access any database from any engine, giving you flexibility to access any data while offering workload isolation to achieve predictable performance.
-Furthermore, Firebolt's system allows fine-grained control over provisioned resources for achieving needed price-performance characteristics and to minimizing cost.
+Furthermore, Firebolt's system allows fine-grained control over provisioned resources for achieving needed price-performance characteristics and minimizing cost.
 Firebolt’s architecture supports:

 * **Vertical scaling** - Scale up to increase the capacity of your engine to process complex queries for data-intensive workloads.
 * **Horizontal scaling** - Scale out by adding more compute nodes to handle higher data processing demands efficiently.